Skip to Main Content

 Journal article

 A journal article citation contains: last name and initials of all authors, publication year, article title, journal title, volume number, and the pages on which the article appears.
 Note that the initials of each author appear after the last name.
 The abbreviated journal title must be used.
-A list of abbreviated journal titles can be found on ISI Web of Science or on the Chemical Abstracts Service:
+A list of abbreviated journal titles can be found on ISI Web of Science or look up the journal on the Chemical Abstracts Service Source Index:

 Ricciardi A, Rasmussen JB.
 1998.
 Predicting the identity and impact of future biological invaders: A priority for aquatic resource management.
 Can J Fish Aquat Sci 55(7): 1759-1765.